 Barry L. Zaretsky Fellowship

 The Barry L. Zaretsky Fellowship was established in honor of Professor Zaretsky, a member of the BLS faculty from 1978 until his death in 1997.
 Professor Zaretsky was a mentor to generations of students, a distinguished scholar in the fields of commercial and bankruptcy law, and a dedicated classroom teacher.
 The fellowship provides a stipend to a student who has demonstrated excellence in the field of bankruptcy or commercial law.

 Immigrants' Rights Fellowship

-The Immigrants’ Rights Fellowship Program offers a special opportunity for students to provide essential legal assistance to migrants.
-This year, the Fellowship will support work on behalf of migrants at the US/Mexico border who are either subject to detention or to the Migrant Protection Protocols (“Remain in Mexico”).
+The Immigrants’ Rights Fellowship Program offers a special opportunity for students to provide essential legal assistance to immigrants.
+The Fellowship will support work taking place in the U.S. on behalf of migrants.
+Students locate internships in organizations that fit this description and engage in 10 weeks of supervised legal work.

 International Human Rights Fellowship

 The International Human Rights Fellowship program offers an opportunity for students to engage in concentrated study in the field of international human rights and perform international human rights work abroad.
 Students locate internships in international organizations abroad and engage in 10 weeks of legal work overseas under the supervision an attorney for a non-governmental or inter-governmental organization concerned with international human rights.